UPMC Mercy Burn Center Celebrates 50th Anniversary

 –verified burn center, the UPMC Mercy Burn Center was the first in Pennsylvania, and one of the first in the U.S. In addition, UPMC Mercy is a Level I Regional Resource Trauma Center.
 The combination of burn and trauma care services under one roof gives UPMC Mercy the unique ability to care for the most critically ill and injured patients.

-WHO: Approximately 100 burn survivors, their families and the UPMC Mercy burn care team
+• Approximately 100 burn survivors, their families and the UPMC Mercy Burn Center care team.

 WHERE: UPMC Mercy